ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 5 - Data Mart/README.md

 ## Before and After Analysis

 - One simple mistake to keep in mind is that we need the data for 4 weeks before and after 2020-06-15.
-So we need to do 2020-06-15 - '4 week' and 2020-06-15 +'4 week' to consider the correct dates.
+So we need to do - '4 week'::interval and  +'4 week'::interval to consider the correct dates.
-- Do not take week number for 2020-06-15 date and do -4 and + 4 to week number.
+- Do not take week number for 2020-06-15 date and do -3 and +3 to week number.
 It is only right when 2020-06-15 is the exact start of the week.
-- Also notice how I am going to use + 1 or - 1 day to get the correct dates.
+- Also notice how I am going to use + 1 or - 1 day to get the correct week range.

 **1) What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?**